It’s all about who you know.

 If you’re shy or you’re an asshole, this will be much harder.
 In fact, if you’re shy, I’d recommend you don’t be a DJ at all until you’ve learned to get past that.
 You have virtually no chance of making it if you can’t network.
 There are plenty of asshole DJs out there, though, so that doesn’t seem to be as big of an obstacle.
 Still, it’s better to be likable.

 Before we get into my tips, I want to address one of the most common requests I get.
 A lot of people have asked me for a more in-depth promotional strategy.
 Unfortunately, that is not something I have the time or desire to write.
 There are already plenty of good courses out there for that.

-The two best are: The IMA Music Business Academy and the Music Marketing Classroom.
-The former offers a free e-book entitled “An Introduction to Music Marketing” and the latter offers 5 free music marketing cheat sheets.
+The two best are: Music Career Blueprint and the Music Marketing Classroom.
+The former offers a free chapter, which you can find on this page (click on “free-stuff” in the menu) and the latter offers 5 free music marketing cheat sheets.

 Obviously, the full courses do cost money, but since neither of their introductory materials cost you anything, I’d recommend checking them both out and seeing if you like the way they teach.
 If not, just delete them.

 Anyway, on to my own (admittedly more basic) plan.